Neutrino decoupling: Observational evidence

 where $\Delta m$ is the mass difference between neutrons and protons and $T$ is the temperature at decoupling.
 This ratio is critical to the synthesis of atoms during Big Bang nucleosynthesis, the process which formed the majority of helium atoms in the universe, as it "is the dominant factor in determining the amount of helium produced."
 As helium atoms are stable, the neutrons are locked in, and beta decay of neutrons into protons, electrons, and neutrinos can no longer occur.
-Thus the abundance of neutrons in the primordial matter can be measured by astronomers, and, as it was determined by the ratio of neutrons to protons at neutrino decoupling, the helium abundance indirectly measures the temperature at which neutrino decoupling took place, and is in agreement with the figure derived above.
+Thus the abundance of neutrons in the primordial matter can be measured by astronomers, and, as it was determined by the ratio of neutrons to protons at neutrino decoupling, the helium abundance indirectly measures the temperature at which neutrino decoupling took place, and is in agreement with the figure derived above (if you disregard the circularity of calculating the decoupling temperature from particle ratios and particle ratios from the decoupling temperature).

 Indirect evidence from phase changes to the Cosmic Microwave Background (CMB)

 Big Bang cosmology makes many predictions about the CNB, and there is very strong indirect evidence that the cosmic neutrino background exists, both from Big Bang nucleosynthesis predictions of the helium abundance, and from anisotropies in the cosmic microwave background.
 One of these predictions is that neutrinos will have left a subtle imprint on the cosmic microwave background (CMB).
 It is well known that the CMB has irregularities.
 Some of the CMB fluctuations were roughly regularly spaced, because of the effect of baryon acoustic oscillations.
 In theory, the decoupled neutrinos should have had a very slight effect on the phase of the various CMB fluctuations.

 In 2015, it was reported that such shifts had been detected in the CMB.
 Moreover, the fluctuations corresponded to neutrinos of almost exactly the temperature predicted by Big Bang theory (1.96 ± 0.02 K compared to a prediction of 1.95 K), and exactly three types of neutrino, the same number of neutrino flavours currently predicted by the Standard Model.